Reactive loop

 What you'll build

-Sprout pushes an event to your home agent.
-Your agent decides what to do based on rules you set, then acts: approve a screen-time request that fits the kid's plan, reject one that doesn't, defer to the parent through a skill when the call isn't clear-cut.
+Something happens in the family , a kid asks for screen time, hits a gem milestone, finishes a task , and your home agent reacts: approve a request that fits the kid's plan, reject one that doesn't, defer to the parent through a skill when the call isn't clear-cut.

 Pieces you'll combine